 This dough develops wonderful rich flavors by fermenting at a range of temperatures, from an overnight in the fridge through a slow, warm rise in the Proofer.
 It’s a pleasure to work with and forms a nicely raised rim with a crisp crust and open crumb.
 The addition of a small amount of whole wheat flour adds a subtle, clean wheat flavor and helps tenderize the crumb, but doesn’t cause the crust to be dense, bitter or mealy.
 The crust is so delicious it’s addictive, even without toppings.

-Timing: We like to mix the dough the night before baking, then divide and proof the next day after lunch.
+Timing: Mix the dough the night before baking, then divide and rise the dough the next day after lunch.
 Because the Proofer helps produce a predictable rise, this recipe includes a timetable that takes the guesswork out of rising dough and timing a meal.
 Scroll down, and there’s a “Quick Crust” variation at the end for times when mixing the dough ahead of time isn’t possible.

 Yield: Makes about 15 oz of dough, enough for two 10-12 inch thin crust pizzas.

 |Whole wheat flour||2 Tbs||0.65 oz||18 g||7.1%|

 |Olive oil, for kneading and coating containers|

 |Semolina, for coating the underside of the pizza (optional)|

 *Preferably an unbleached all-purpose flour with 10-10.5% protein and containing malted barley flour or malting enzymes.
 In the U.S., Gold Medal Unbleached AP, Hecker’s Unbleached AP, or Pillsbury Unbleached AP fit the bill.